fborne2/Trio_epistasis/MASS-PRF_analysis/scripts/README.md

 - make_plot_mass_prf_candidates_loop_pdf.R
 go over a list of table file and plot MASS-PRF profile. in red, sites for which lower bond gamma>=4

-- codeml: ctl command file used to run codeml

-- treefile_v2.nwk: species tree used to run codeml

-- create_consensus.py: python script used to create consensus sequences from Zambian and Dmel-Dsim ancestor alignment

-- filter_gap.py: remove gaps from the Zambian and Dmel-Dsim ancestor alignment

-- Split_in_900.py: split consensus sequences >900 codons into fragments of 900 pieces